 NIST has also introduced a suite of resources to facilitate the security framework's adoption.
 These include quick-start guides tailored for various audiences, success stories from organizations that have implemented the CSF, and a searchable catalog of informative references to align existing practices with the framework’s guidance.

+Furthermore, the CSF 2.0 is designed to align with international standards, supporting global cybersecurity resilience efforts.
 The journey from CSF 1.1 to CSF 2.0 represents NIST's commitment to evolving the security framework in response to the changing cybersecurity challenges and the needs of its users.
 Organizations are encouraged to customize the CSF to their specific contexts and share their experiences to benefit the broader community.

-2. ISO 27001 and ISO 27002
+2. ISO 27001 & ISO 27002 Frameworks

 Created by the International Organization for Standardization (ISO), ISO 27001 and ISO 27002 certifications are considered the international cybersecurity standard for validating a cybersecurity program — internally and across third parties.

+With an ISO certification, companies can demonstrate to the board, customers, partners, and shareholders that they are doing the right things with cyber risk management.
 Likewise, if a vendor is ISO 27001/2 certified, it’s a good indicator (although not the only one) that they have mature cybersecurity practices and controls in place.

 The downside is that the process requires time and resources; organizations should only proceed if there is a true benefit, such as the ability to win new business.
 The certification is also a point-in-time exercise and could miss evolving risks that continuous monitoring can detect.

-3. SOC2
+3. SOC2 Framework

 Service Organization Control (SOC) Type 2 is a trust-based cybersecurity framework and auditing standard developed by the American Institute of Certified Public Accountants (AICPA) to help verify that vendors and partners are securely managing client data.